 DMP: Assessment

-Assessment in DMP is spread across multiple elements of in-course work and a final exam.
-All elements are combined and weighted to give a final mark out of 100 and a corresponding grade following the university common marking scheme CMS 1.
+Final grades in DMP are awarded on the basis of performance in the weekly online quizzes and a final written exam.
+These are combined and weighted to give a final mark out of 100 and a corresponding grade following the university common marking scheme CMS 1.

 The pass mark is 40/100 and there is no requirement to pass each component individually: only the overall mark is used to determine final grade.